HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Methodology

+As shown in Fig.\ref{fig:error}, the quantization error is introduced by neglecting the subpixel coordinate when image resizing and network downsampling.
+One pixel in the original image corresponds to less one-pixel space in the heatmap after image-resizing and downsampling.
+Yet the heatmaps only produce integer values that can not represent the decimal (or fractional) coordinates.

-In order to address the problem, we propose a novel \emph{Heatmap in Heatmap}(HIH) method, which uses two categories of heatmaps to jointly represent coordinate labels.
-As shown in Fig.\ref{fig:method}, one identifies the integer location, named \emph{integer heatmap}, and the other locates its float location, called \emph{decimal heatmap}.
-At the integer-heatmap coordinate space, integer heatmap represents the integer part from 0 to the resolution, and the decimal heatmap represents the remaining offset from 0 to 1.
-In other words, the range of one decimal heatmap represents the range of one pixel in integer heatmap.
-And to verify the effectiveness of HIH, we have designed two different schemes to realize the structure.
+To eliminate the effect introduced by quantization error, we propose a novel \emph{Heatmap in Heatmap} (HIH) method, which takes two categories of heatmaps to jointly represent coordinate values.
+As shown in Fig.\ref{fig:method}, one identifies the integer location, named \emph{integer heatmap}, and the other locates its subpixel location, called \emph{decimal heatmap}.
+At the integer-heatmap coordinate space, integer heatmap represents the integer part from 0 to its resolution, and the decimal heatmap represents the remaining offset from 0 to 1.
+In other words, the whole decimal heatmap represents one pixel in the corresponding integer heatmap, and those subpixel coordinates, which are less than one pixel and ignored in the integer heatmap, will be represented by the decimal heatmap.
+Proposition \ref{props} demonstrates that our method has a smaller coordinate representation precision\footnote{Here coordinate representation precision means the smallest change that can be represented by the heatmap.
+Generally speaking, the quantization error mostly comes from a large representation precision.} than one pixel in the original image under a loose condition, which means that our method can reduce quantization errors by decreasing coordinate representation precision.
+For example, given a $512\times 512$ image, after resizing and downsampling, the landmarks are represented by a set of $64\times64$ integer heatmaps and $8\times8$ decimal heatmaps.
+The representation precision of our method is one pixel in the original image, which means that our method can represent any pixel in the original image by the combination of integer and decimal heatmap.
+Compared with previous works, the decimal heatmap offers enough spatial support and fine-grained supervision.

+Inspired by the definition of argmax function (common decode approach) and the limited resolution of decimal heatmaps, we further propose to learn the relative orders of decimal heatmap values by using classification instead of regression.
+Meanwhile, we introduce a soft-label-based classification loss (CSC) instead of the common MSE loss to constrain the influence of mutual interactions between pixel values.
+In the next subsections, we give details of representation design and loss definition.

+[section] \begin{prop} Given one set of integer heatmap and decimal heatmap, our HIH has a smaller coordinate representation precision than one pixel in the original image if the resolution of the original image is below or equal to the product of the integer heatmap's resolution and decimal heatmap's one. \end{prop}